ChicoState/PantryNET/README.md

 # Installation
 Installation and Running the Program
-1.Install Visual Studio Code/Visual Studio( In case of MAC user install Visual Studio Code/Visual Studio for MAC) 2.Install the .NET Core SDK.
+1. Install Visual Studio Code/Visual Studio( In case of MAC user install Visual Studio  Code/Visual Studio for MAC)
+2. Install the .NET Core SDK.

 Running the program
 1. Save the project folder